mlawd/mattlaw.dev/content/blog/test-driven-development/article.md

 201 is returned".
 I can then write the code that implements it and **immediately** validate my implementation.

 No external software required.
 No postman.
 No curl.
-Event no database if I'm being smart with my setup.
+Even no database if I'm being smart with my setup.

 Just because designs are fluid though doesn't mean that TDD should be completely